kdwykleingeld/ngac/README.md

 3) install apoc and graph algorithms plugins
 4) place ngac_nodes.csv and ngac_rels.csv in the Neo4j import directory
 5) start neo4j and open browser
-6) run the cyppher code snippits from the ngac.cql file   (one part at the time) through the browser to create indices, import data, set analytical properties and run some permission queries
+6) run the cypher code snippits from the ngac.cql file   (one part at the time) through the browser to create indices, import data, set analytical properties and run some permission queries

 Create Indices: